 If I am watching a movie at 4 AM and they bleep out a so-called dirty word, for whose benefit is that then?
 If a parent lets their young child sit up that late watching TV, then the youngster must be mature enough to hear a bad word and not be traumatized by it.
 I mean, come on!
 We can’t protect children from dirty language.
 They’re going to hear it sometime in life; you can’t avoid it.
 All we can do is tell them what is not acceptable in their particular household.
 If you don’t want your child to use a certain word, then just tell them so.
 Maybe I don’t mind if my child hears those words on TV.

 Logo is one of the gay cable channels, all of whose programming is of an adult content.
 So why do they feel the need to censor certain words and situations for us adults?
 We usually have some idea what words are being bleeped anyway, so if it’s already in our conscious minds, what difference does it make if we actually hear the word or not?
-I admit that I am not crazy about chronically potty-mouthed people, but it’s still more desirable than that infernal bleeping sound or omitting what is being said.
+I admit that I am not crazy about chronically potty-mouthed people, but it’s still more desirable than omitting what is being said.

 What right does anyone have arbitrarily to make such decisions for everybody in a local area, as if everyone has the same tolerance level of decency?
 When the cop drama “NYPD Blue” premiered on TV in 1993, there were a number of local stations across the country that refused to broadcast the series because of its gritty, adult content.
 How can they do that, to make a decision like that for an entire community?
 Viewers should always have the option of what to watch.
 There are people in those areas who may have wanted to look at Dennis Franz’ bare butt.
 Those who are offended by partial nudity and raw language don’t have to watch the show.
 Just turn the channel.